psmyles/imgplex/docs/getting-started.md

 The main workspace.
 You connect nodes here using wires to define how your image gets processed.
 Every workflow starts with two fixed nodes already present:

 - **Input** - represents the image currently selected in the Filmstrip
-- **Output** - where the final result gets saved
+- **Image Output** - where the final result gets saved

-These two nodes cannot be deleted.
+These nodes cannot be deleted (at minimum one Input and one output node of any type must remain).
 Everything you build lives between them.

 ### Right - Inspector + Preview